justsml/dans-blog/src/content/posts/2023-08-13--mastering-functional-pipelines-passing-state/index.md

 cover_icon: icon_sven-kucinic-LxYxC6jdjcA-unsplash-cropped-1200.jpg
 ---

-## Master of Pipelines: Passing State - Part 1
+## Master of Pipelines: Passing State

 Have you run into challenges passing state around using Functional Pipelines?